How Can Smartwatches Measure Blood Pressure?

 Pulse Transit Time (PTT).

-PTT measures how long it takes for a pulse wave to travel from the heart to the wrist.
-A shorter travel time can indicate stiffer arteries and potentially higher blood pressure.
+• Measures how long it takes a pulse wave to travel from the heart to the wrist.

-• User information, such as age, height, and weight.
+• They often include personal data, such as age, height, and weight, to refine estimates.

 Why Calibration Still Matters for Older Adults?

 A smartwatch relies on optical signals and timing data, unlike traditional cuff monitors that apply physical pressure to measure blood flow.
-However, readings can drift or become misleading without a proper baseline to compare against.
+However, readings can drift or become misleading without a proper baseline for comparison.

-Calibration is required because smartwatches cannot measure blood pressure directly; they interpret pulse patterns and use algorithms to estimate your systolic and diastolic values.
+Calibration is required because smartwatches cannot directly measure blood pressure; they interpret pulse patterns and use algorithms to estimate your systolic and diastolic blood pressure.

 At the same time, calibration provides a real, medical-grade reference that teaches the device what your actual blood pressure looks like at rest.